Guinea pig not drinking water?

 Knowing why your guinea pig does not drink water and eliminating the cause will make her even more comfortable under your care.

-Your pet will always be in a great mood and will be able to delight you.
+Your guinea pigs will always be in a great mood and will be able to delight you.

 Do not worry if your guinea pig stops drinking water.

-It’s normal for a new pet to stop drinking or eating immediately after you buy it.
+It’s normal for a new guinea pig to stop drinking or eating immediately after you buy it.

 So, if you’ve been having issues with your guinea pig not drinking well, you now know what to do.